Manjit Minhas: Business

 In March 2022, Minhas was appointed as Senior Advisor to Decibel Cannabis Company's Board of Directors.
 Minhas was subsequently nominated on November 21, 2022 to join Decibel's board.

 Media appearances

 Since starting her brewery Minhas's media presence has grown.
 Becoming a dragon on Dragon's Den has allowed her to become a well-known media figure.
-Minhas's candid personality reflects her business style, which has made her a popular figure with audiences.
 She is an active speaker at many keynote events across Canada and United States and is represented by The Lavin Agency.
 Minhas was a celebrity judge for the 2017 Calgary Stampede Annual Parade.

 Lawsuit

 Molson Brewery sued Mountain Crest Brewing in 2002 over similarities between the Minhas' flagship product and the Molson-owned product Old Style Pilsner.
 The matter was settled out of court.

 Minhas claims competitors were behind an Ontario Provincial Police investigation that hindered her company's entry into the Ontario beer market in 2005.
 The investigation was eventually dropped and Boxer Lager was listed in Ontario's Beer Store chain in 2009.